o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 **To fork and clone O3DE on your PC from GitHub**

 1. Create a fork of the O3DE GitHub repo from [https://github.com/aws/o3de](https://github.com/aws/o3de).
-Alternatively, if you are working as a member of a team that has already created a fork, you can skip this step and make use of your team's existing fork.
+Alternatively, if you are working as a member of a team that has already created a fork, you can skip this step and use your team's existing fork.

     ![Create a fork using the Fork button on the O3DE GitHub repo](/images/welcome-guide/setup-create-fork.png)